dmparrishphd/code-katas-CORW/Files/0/while.md

 Hint: use the fact that sqrt ( 4 x ) = 2 sqrt ( x ) to scale
 appropriately.

-Given a square S and a guess R0 for the square root of S, an integer formula for the next better guess R1, based on the Babylonian method might be
+Given a number S (possibly, but not necessarily a square number) and a guess R0 for the square root of S, an integer formula for the next better guess R1, based on the Babylonian method might be

 R1 = (R0 + S / R0) / 2